-SUSTAIN is a cross-European project with thirteen partners from nine countries.
-SUSTAIN will work with fourteen initiatives in seven participating countries.
-These initiatives aim to achieve integrated care for older people living at home and SUSTAIN will support them in further improving this care.
+SUSTAIN was a cross-European project with thirteen partners from nine countries.
+SUSTAIN worked with fourteen initiatives in seven participating countries, which aimed to achieve integrated care for older people living at home.
+SUSTAIN has supported them in further improving this care.

-RIVM coordinates the SUSTAIN project together with VU University Medical Center Amsterdam.
+RIVM National Institute for Public Health and the Environment coordinated the SUSTAIN project together with VU University Medical Center Amsterdam.

 From left to right:

-The SUSTAIN project will last 48 months and is divided into three interrelated phases covering eight interrelated work packages (WPs).
+The SUSTAIN project lasted 48 months and is divided into three interrelated phases covering eight interrelated work packages (WPs).

 The RIVM department involved in the SUSTAIN project is the Department for Quality of Care and Health Economics, which is part of the Centre for Nutrition, Prevention, and Health Services.
 This department has considerable expertise in the area of health services research, including care for the elderly, integrated care, and population health management.
-There is also expertise in applying a mixed methods approach.
-As such, RIVM, in addition to the overall coordination of the project, also coordinates two work packages; WP4 and WP5.
-As RIVM is experienced in linking science, policy, and practice and in translating empirical findings to policy recommendations, RIVM will also contribute to the development of a roadmap.
+There is also expertise in applying a mixed-methods approach.
+As such, RIVM, in addition to the overall coordination of the project, has also coordinated two work packages; WP4 and WP5.
+As RIVM is experienced in linking science, policy, and practice and in translating empirical findings to policy recommendations, RIVM has also contributed to the development of a roadmap.

 One of the main outcomes of SUSTAIN is the roadmap 'Sustainable tailored integrated care for older people in Europe'.
 The roadmap is a set of instructions, guidelines and proposed actions that provides policy-makers and decision-makers with a step-by-step guide to support designing, establishing and maintaining systems of integrated care.
 The roadmap is available as download.